 Jonathan holds degrees in electronic engineering and mathematical sciences from the University of Adelaide in Australia.

 How to watch this presentation

-This 1h16m presentation is available free of charge to NFCW Knowledge Centre members.
+This 1h16m presentation and the 21-page slide deck featured in it are available free of charge to NFCW Knowledge Centre members.

 Rate this resource